1-davnor-1-people

 Land of “brown gold”, caves and waterfalls

-Tugtugunan Falls and Kabyawan Cave are among the most-visited destinations beside Datu Kugsing Cave and Sayaw Bat Cave despite the long walk that takes more than an hour.
+Tagtugunan Falls and Kabyawan Cave are among the most-visited destinations aside from Datu Kugsing Cave and Sayaw Bat Cave despite the long walk that takes more than an hour.

-Natures bounties flourish in this town of 25,548 people, known for its world-class cacao products, exciting caves and magnificent waterfalls.
-San Isidros cacao industry is booming, along with its eco-tourism sites.
-Among its most visited natural destinations are Tugtugunan Falls, Kabyawan Cave, Datu Kugsing Cave, Sayaw Bat Cave, and the three-tiered waterfall, Sambulawan, named after a beautiful local tree.
+Nature’s bounties flourish in this town of 25,548 people, known for its world-class cacao products, exciting caves and magnificent waterfalls.
+San Isidro’s cacao industry is booming, along with its eco-tourism sites.
+Cacao products are being produced by the more popular Chokolate de San Isidro, a community based social enterprise in Sawata.

 sto tomas sanitary landfill